Easy Halloween Craft: Bats and Bugs

 - Tie the twine to the bats as shown.
 If your bats don’t have the same shape as these and tying isn’t possible, you can hot glue the bats to the twine instead.

-Like inexpensive but fun Halloween crafts?
+Like inexpensive and fun Halloween crafts?
 Try this spiderweb planter idea!